|

 de-register the unit, or de-categories the unit as EDU, as the case may be.
 A copy of such

 orders of de-registration shall also be communicated to the office of DC(SSI).
+In such cases of non-fulfillment of export obligation no other

 action need be taken except its deregistration or decategorisation of status as EOU.
 However,